-26 Amendments to the constitution
+25 Amendments to the constitution

-- 26.1 A school council may prepare and adopt an amendment to this constitution. - 26.2 An amendment to this constitution has no effect unless it is approved by the Chief Executive or delegate authorised in writing by the Chief Executive. - 26.3 Notice of a meeting to consider a proposed amendment must be given at least 30 days before the school council meeting to: - a) the school council members: - b) the parents and citizens' association (if one exists); - c) the school's staff (including, for example, by displaying the proposed amendment in a staff room); - d) the school's students (including, for example, by publishing the proposed amendment in the school's newsletter). - 26.4 The amendment is required to be adopted by at least the quorum for the school council.
+- 25.1 A school council may prepare and adopt an amendment to this constitution. - 25.2 An amendment to this constitution has no effect unless it is approved by the Chief Executive or delegate authorised in writing by the Chief Executive. - 25.3 Notice of a meeting to consider a proposed amendment must be given at least 30 days before the school council meeting to: - a) the school council members; - b) parents (including, for example, by publishing the proposed amendment in the school's parents newsletter) and the parents and citizens' association (if one exists); - c) the school's staff (including, for example, by displaying the proposed amendment in a staff room): - d) the school's students (including, for example, by publishing the proposed amendment in the school's newsletter). - 25.4 The amendment is required to be adopted by at least the quorum for the school council. - 25.5 A proposed amendment must have regard to: - a. providing for a membership that: - i. allows adequate representation by parents, staff, students and other members of the school community; and - ii. takes into account the demographics of the school community; - b. providing for the school council to perform its functions in an effective and fair way; - c. being adequate, clear and appropriate; and - d. being consistent with the Act and otherwise lawful.

-- 26.5 A proposed amendment must have regard to: - a. providing for a membership that: - i. allows adequate representation by parents, staff, students and other members of the school community; and - ii. takes into account the demographics of the school community; - b. providing for the school council to perform its functions in an effective and fair way; - c. being adequate, clear and appropriate; and - d. being consistent with the Act and otherwise lawful.
+26 Application of laws

-27 Application of laws
+26.1 The members of the school council must comply with all applicable laws.

-- 27.1 The members of the school council must comply with all applicable laws. - 27.2 For the application of the Criminal Law (Rehabilitation of Offenders) Act 1986 (Qld), section 9A, to the office of an elected staff member, elected parent member or appointed member, of a school council, a person is taken to apply for the office if the person: - a) consents to be appointed as an appointed member(whether or not the school council has decided to appoint the person); or - b) stands for election as an elected member. - 27.3 A school council is a public authority under the Public Records Act 2002. - 27.4 For the application of the Public Sector Ethics Act 1994 (Qld): - a) a school council is a public sector entity; and - b) a member of the school council is a public official of the entity; - c) the Chief Executive is the chief executive officer of the entity; and - d) a reference to the entity's annual report is a reference to the Department of Education and Training's annual report.
+- 26.2 For the application of the Criminal Law (Rehabilitation of Offenders) Act 1986 (Qld), section 9A, to the office of an elected staff member, elected parent member or appointed member, of a school council, a person is taken to apply for the office if the person: - a) consents to be appointed as an appointed member(whether or not the school council has decided to appoint the person); or - b) stands for election as an elected member. - 26.3 A school council is a public authority under the Public Records Act 2002. - 26.4 For the application of the Public Sector Ethics Act 1994 (Qld): - a) a school council is a public sector entity; and - b) a member of the school council is a public official of the entity; - c) the Chief Executive is the chief executive officer of the entity; and - d) a reference to the entity's annual report is a reference to the Department of Education and Training's annual report.

-28 Dissolution of the school council
+27 Dissolution of the school council

-- 28.1 A school council is dissolved: - a) if the school for which it was established is closed; - b) if the minister gives the school council a notice stating that the school council is dissolved; - c) if the Chief Executive publishes a notice in the gazette stating that the school council is dissolved; or - d) in other circumstances prescribed under the Regulation. - 28.2 On dissolution, the members of the school council go out of office immediately before the dissolution. - 28.3 As soon as practicable after the dissolution of the school council, the school's principal must ensure the school council's records, including all documents held by the school council that it has created or acquired in the course of performing its functions are given to the Chief Executive.
+- 27.1 A school council is dissolved: - a) if the school for which it was established is closed; - b) if the minister gives the school council a notice stating that the school council is dissolved; - c) if the Chief Executive publishes a notice in the gazette stating that the school council is dissolved; or - d) in other circumstances prescribed under the Regulation. - 27.2 On dissolution, the members of the school council go out of office immediately before the dissolution. - 27.3 As soon as practicable after the dissolution of the school council, the school's principal must ensure the school council's records, including all documents held by the school council that it has created or acquired in the course of performing its functions are given to the Chief Executive.

-29 Subcommittees
+28 Subcommittees

-29.1 A school council must not establish a committee or subcommittee.
+28.1 A school council must not establish a committee or subcommittee.